Lightning-Flow-Scanner/lightning-flow-scanner-vsce/README.md

 ### Configurations

-If you want to specify files instead of folders, go to: setings:extensions -> lightning flow scanner, specify files.
+If you want to specify files instead of folders, go to: settings:extensions -> lightning flow scanner, specify files.

 ## Contributing